How to cite this paper

 To date, we have not yet been successful in establishing a broader community of

 participation with our open source code base.
-Within open-source communities, there is
+Within open-source communities, there

-often a general antipathy towards software patents; this may limit engagement with our
+often a general antipathy towards software patents; this may limit engagement with

 technology, even though it has been dedicated for free use in open source.

-A further complication is the inherent difficulty of SIMD programming in general, and
+A further complication is the inherent difficulty of SIMD programming in general,

 parallel bit stream programming in particular.
-Considerable work is required with each new
+Considerable work is required with

-algorithmic technique being investigated as well as in retargetting our techniques for each
+algorithmic technique being investigated as well as in retargetting our techniques

 new development in SIMD and multicore processor technologies.
-To address these concerns, we
+To address these concerns,

 have increasingly shifted the emphasis of our research program towards compiler technology